 “It’s an easy place to live,” says Eito Ogura.
 “It’s a quiet neighborhood, and the location is just what we wanted.
 It’s not too far from the city, but it’s also close to the Arakawa River, so there’s natural scenery nearby, too.”

-Inside, Aeru is warmed by the sizzle of French toast in the frying pan and the comforting aroma of freshly brewed coffee.
+Inside, Aeru is warmed by the relaxed preparation of smashed avocado and the comforting aroma of freshly brewed coffee.
 I order a coffee and take a seat at the counter.
 As he brews, Eito tells me the coffee selection comes courtesy of 27 Roasters, located in Fujisawa.
 Eito is friends with the owner and enjoys the coffee selection.

 Aeru Coffee Stop isn’t a large space, but it doesn’t feel cramped.
 Besides the counter seating, there are a few tables inside and a bench outside.
 The interior is a warm mix of white counters and clean wood.
 It’s easygoing and inviting.